beanshell/beanshell/README.md

 ### Maven

-Beanshell 3.0.0 currently only has a SNAPSHOT releases published to [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/beanshell/bsh/).
+Beanshell 3.0.0 currently only has a SNAPSHOT release published to [sonatype](https://oss.sonatype.org/content/repositories/snapshots/org/beanshell/bsh/).
 To use Beanshell with Maven, add this to your `pom.xml`:

 ```xml
     <dependencies>